Finance & Banking

 The financial world has changed over the last 30 years.
-These changes have influenced the global financial system and corporate finance.
-From a state-oriented system, we have moved to a market-oriented system, which is more unstable, volatile and risky.
+Many changes have influenced the global financial system which has become more unstable, volatile and risky.

 - To provide students with a personalised academic environment to obtain a solid understanding of the international banking and financial system, risk and sustainable

 - The course aims at analysing and assessing globalised banking strategies.
-It is opened to non-specialists and gives a clear understanding of international banking forces, the
+It is open to non-specialists and gives a clear understanding of international banking forces, the

 global economy, regulation and financial instability in a globalised economy.